 - Are we accountable for this work?
 Who is accountable for what?

-- Do we have authority to ask people to do stuff?
+- Do we have the authority to ask people to do stuff?
 Who has authority for what?

-The notion that a team can define accountability & authority means that they know the outcome before it happens.
+The notion that a team can define accountability & authority means knowing the outcome before it happens.
 That sounds like a robot path to disengagement.

 Area of Accountability